oracle/graalpython/docs/contributor/DEV_TASKS.md

 It prints a fairly long help.
 Note that you'll need to make sure you also pushed your `python-import` branch after doing the update, so that any conflicts you resolved don't have to be resolved again by the next person.

+### Updating pegparser

+The Python PEG parser is tracked as a separate repository as well and merged with git-subtree.
+This is irrelevant for external contributors, but just for reference, this is how we merge back and forth:

+    git subtree pull --prefix graalpython/com.oracle.graal.python.pegparser [pegparser-git-url] master git subtree push --prefix graalpython/com.oracle.graal.python.pegparser [pegparser-git-url] master

+Generally this work, it can happen that the two repos become a bit inconsistent and git-subtree gives up, but then we can fix the trees manually with a `git subtree pull` and then `git subtree split` and pushing the split commit to the pegparser repo.